crafttheweb/thelastpickle/_drafts/running-commands-cluster-wide.md

 tags: cassandra, operation, ssh
 ---

 Managing Cassandra is actually often managing multiple nodes the exact same way, as Cassandra is a peer to peer system where all the nodes are equals, there is no master or slaves.
-This Cassandra property allow us to easily manage any cluster by simply running the same command on all the nodes to have a change applied cluster-wide.
+This Cassandra property allows us to easily manage any cluster by simply running the same command on all the nodes to have a change applied cluster-wide.

 Yet, managing multiple nodes efficiently requires to avoid doing operation on one node at the time to spare some time and avoid frustration.
 That's why some management tools like [Chef](https://www.chef.io/chef/), [Ansible](https://www.ansible.com/), [Salt](http://saltstack.com/) and many more are used to manage Cassandra clusters.